/arc:refactor

 Architectural Refactoring

-Discover structural friction, propose deep-module refactors, and create RFC issues.
+Discover structural friction, propose deep-module refactors, and create project-local RFCs.

 From John Ousterhout's A Philosophy of Software Design: